oVirt/ocp-on-ovirt/ocp-on-rhv-ci/deploy-env/README.md

-# ocp-on-rhv CI deployment
+# OCP on RHV infra deployment

+## pre-req

+- RHV-4.4 installation
+- Cluster with at least one host with these specs:
+  - minimum of 46Gb RAM:
+    - 10Gb for each master x 3
+    - 8Gb for each worker x 2
+    - 20VCPUs
+- DC with Attached Storage at least 100GB (not production)

+## deployment summary

-the deployment Consists of 4 roles:
+the deployment Consists of 4 stages:

-- creating OVN networks for internal OCP communication
+- creating OVN networks for internal Cluster OCP communication
 - spawning proxy VM for outside communication
-- uploading RCHOS image template (not must)
 - sanity tests

-## how to use it?
+Each stage can be run separately using ansible tag or everything can run in one flow.

+## deployment steps

 - apply the env for the oVirt engine communication:
   ```bash